-We gathered a lot of information to help lead the tour and collected an amazing amount of facts from the following group: Juli Vanderhoop, Linda Coomes, Director of the Aquinnah Cultural Center, Buddy Vanderhoop, purveyor of Tomahawk Charters, Amira, a young member of the Martha's Vineyard Wampanoag Tribe, and Christina Hook, tribal elder of the Martha's Vineyard Wampanoag Tribe.
+We gathered a lot of information to help lead the tour and collected an amazing amount of facts from the following group: Juli Vanderhoop, Linda Coomes, Director of the Aquinnah Cultural Center, Buddy Vanderhoop, purveyor of Tomahawk Charters, Daniel, a young member of the Martha's Vineyard Wampanoag Tribe who works for the Natural Resource Department, and Christina Hook, tribal elder of the Martha's Vineyard Wampanoag Tribe.

 Here are a few of the most fascinating:

 1. The Wampanoags have a series of Thanksgiving traditions and holidays that center around harvest times throughout the year:

 Penned by the staff of Farm.
 Field.
 Sea. and inspired by the experiences of working with Martha's Vineyard's chefs, farmers, fisherman, oyster cultivators, artisan producers and food educators.